crazybilly/RepData_PeerAssessment1/PA1_template.md

     }
 ```

-Next, we read all the data into a single object: activity.
-We'll want the date column to be a date, so we'll convert it to POSIXct.
+Next, I read all the data into a single object, activity, then converted the date field to from a character class to POSIXct.

 ```r